EFL Latest: Find out what is happening around League One and Two (June 6)

-EFL Latest: Find out what is making the latest news around League One and Two - Thursday June 6
+EFL transfer news: Find out who is going where around League One and Two - Thursday June 6

 Here we bring you the latest news from across League One and Two for Thursday June 6.